CONCORD – POTTER

 Five Rivers Conservation Trust guided the conservation process and is responsible for ensuring the terms of this conservation easement are upheld forever.
 To do that Five Rivers will monitor the property at least annually, work cooperatively with all future landowners to determine appropriate land uses and take action if future activities are not compatible with the conservation easement.

 The Gilmanton Land Trust and private donors provided crucial financial assistance for transaction costs.
-Five Rivers is still accepting donations to cover these costs.

 Continue Reading